- Current Students

 Awards are competitively selected.
 A request for up to $400 may be made for operating expenses, supplies and travel.
 Partial support is expected from the department and/or student participant(s).
 Submission details can be found in "Proposal Guidelines" tab.

 Funds are provided to assist undergraduate student presentations of research and creative projects at scholarly meetings.
 Partial funding will be provided up to a maximum of $300, with the remainder expected of the student or department.
 Documentation must be provided that the project has been accepted for presentation and the student is presenting.
 Students supported through this program are also expected to participate in the UNK Student Research Day held during the spring semester.
 Support for multi-authored presentations may be reduced accordingly or limited to the first author.

 The application for travel funds must include:

-Please submit the completed Cover Page/Budget form to the Office of Undergraduate Research & Creative Activity – Conrad Hall Room 115 – at least one month prior to the conference.
+Please submit the completed application to the Office of Undergraduate Research & Creative Activity – Conrad Hall Room 115 – at least one month prior to the conference.

 Students may also apply for Travel support through SET fee funds administered by the Senior Vice Chancellor for Academic Affairs (FNDH 1000).
 Contact the SVCAA’s office for details.

 UNK’s Student Research Day is an annual event held each spring for students in all disciplines to present their scholarly work.
-Students’ research accomplishments and the important role faculty play as mentors are both highlighted.
-Any undergraduate UNK student engaged in collaborative or independent research is eligible and encouraged to participate, even if their work was not funded through UNK.
+Student research accomplishments and the important role faculty play as mentors are both highlighted.
+Any UNK student engaged in independent research or creative scholarly work is eligible and encouraged to participate.

 Please note that: